-Commencement season at The Citadel is a time to celebrate student achievements in academics, leadership and service.
-At the South Carolina Corps of Cadets Awards Convocation Thursday, May 3, 50 awards were presented to cadets and active duty students in recognition of their outstanding accomplishments.
-The 2018 award recipients include:
+One of the first major events during the commencement season at The Citadel is the annual awards convocation for the South Carolina Corps of Cadets.
+The awards are presented to cadets and active duty students in recognition of their outstanding accomplishments.

 Air Force ROTC Award for Academic Excellence

 Presented to the commissioning senior who achieved the highest cumulative grade point average in all his or her academic coursework at The Citadel.

 Presented to a senior cadet who best exemplifies the Air Force core values of integrity, service and, excellence and who embodies the fighting spirit of the indomitable warrior-airman.